Ryan-ED/search-on-youtube-chrome-ext/README.md

-# search-on-youtube-chrome-ext
+# Search on YouTube - Chrome Extension

-A simple extension for the Google Chrome browser that allows you to search on YouTube by right clicking highlighted text and using the context menu.
+## A simple extension for the Google Chrome browser that allows you to search on YouTube by right clicking highlighted text and using the context menu.

 Similar to how the built in "Search Google for..." context menu item works.